-The settlement, announced on Tuesday, is one of the largest in the history of the social media company, but it is unlikely to impact the bottom line of the $590 billion internet giant, reports CNN.
+The settlement, announced on Tuesday, is one of the largest in the history of the social media company.
+Still, it is unlikely to impact the bottom line of the $590 billion internet giant, reports CNN.

 Reaching a settlement in this case, which is more than a decade old, is in the best interest of our community and our shareholders and we’re glad to move past this issue, – Meta spokesperson Drew Pusateri was quoted as saying in a statement to CNN Business.

 The company has denied any wrongdoing as part of the deal.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The case, filed in 2012, dates back to a 2010 update by Facebook called “Open Graph,” which was designed to give users’ friends a closer look at their activity and interests across the internet.